Social Security benefits for retirees increase in 2023

 The Social Security adjustment may also result in fewer government benefits, because it would put them above the thresholds allowed for certain benefits, such as Medicare Extra Help, Medicaid, food stamps, and rental assistance.

-Economists at Deutsche Bank expect inflation to slow to 7.2 percent for the last three months of this year, and for the second half of 2023 to be closer to 3 percent.
+Economists at Deutsche Bank expect inflation to slow to 7.2 percent for the last three months of this year, and for the second half of 2023 to be close to 3 percent.

 The decline in inflation will mean a great respite for Social Security beneficiaries, who will benefit more from the increase towards mid-2023.